jeffsburton/looma/.junie/guidelines.md

 * when a form type UI is loaded, there should be no changes to the database unless iniated by the user.

 * All api endpoint return payloads should be wrapped in pydantic schemas that enforce encryption of database id's.

+* All <a> tags should have class link-btn.